Alcobaça, Portugal: History

 Alcobaça became notable in the 12th century, when it was chosen as the future site of Portugal's largest church.
 In March 1147, the young King Dom Afonso Henriques defeated the Moors by capturing the city of Santarém.
 As a tribute to his victory, he vowed to build a magnificent home for the Order of Cistercians.
 It took another 76 years before this task was completed.
 The monarchy continued to carry out further construction and 60 years later King Dinis built the main cloister.
 The monastery was consecrated in 1262.

 The church contains the tombs of Pedro I of Portugal and his murdered mistress Inês de Castro.
 Pedro had married Constanza, the Infanta (princess) of Castile, but escaped with his mistress Inês and later lived in the city of Coimbra.
 His father, King Afonso IV, believing that the family of Inês was a threat to his kingdom, had her murdered.
 Shortly after the death of his father, Pedro declared that he had married Inês in a prior secret ceremony in Bragança, and took a gruesome revenge on the killers and exhumed her body.
 He presented the embalmed corpse at the court with a crown on her head and demanded that all his courtiers kneel and individually pay homage to her decomposed hand.
 Today, their ornate tombs face each other so that on Judgment Day his first sight would be of Inês.

 During the following centuries, the monks from this monastery had a major influence on the development of Portuguese culture.
 Notably, in 1269 they were the first to give public lessons to their congregation, and later they produced the first authoritative history on Portugal in a series of books.
 In 1810, the invading French pillaged the abbey, taking with them most of its most important treasures, including the noteworthy library.
 The items that remained were later stolen in 1834 during an anti-clerical riot and the banning of religious orders in Portugal.

+In January 2026, Storm Kristin caused a catastrophic impact in the municipality of Alcobaça, leaving dozens of people homeless and affecting 75% of the municipality's electricity network.

+Alcobaça joined the UNESCO Global Network of Learning Cities in 2019.